 - After running this command, you will be prompted to set a password that is up to you.

-- With this user “Pi” you can access the Samba share from Windows, macOS, or other Raspberry Pi devices with the ability to read and write files.
+- With this user “Pi” you can access and manage the Samba folder from Windows, macOS, or other Raspberry Pi devices

 - If you wish to create additional users, key in the following commands:

 - Replace “username” with your choice of username.

 Step 8: Retrieve Raspberry Pi local IP address

 - Lastly, we will have to retrieve our Raspberry Pi’s local IP address when connecting to Samba.